 No, BetterHelp does not accept insurance and the services are not covered by Medicare or Medicaid.
-Because therapists don’t give diagnoses or provide prescriptions, most insurance companies won’t cover the treatment.
+Because therapists don’t provide diagnoses or prescriptions, most insurance companies won’t cover the treatment.

 BetterHelp says it will provide itemized invoices if you want to try to submit to insurance companies for reimbursement.
 However, whether you’ll get this reimbursement depends on your plan and what’s covered.
 BetterHelp will not submit information directly to your insurance company for you.

-Along with BetterHelp, there are other online therapy services that offer services that could better align with your needs.
-Take a look at the following services and the comparison chart at the end to see which online therapy service could work best for you.
+There are a few online therapy services available.
+Take a look at the following to see which online therapy service could work best for you.

 BetterHelp is rated as a top teletherapy platform for a variety of mental health concerns.
 Users generally report positive experiences with BetterHelp’s network of therapists, services, and the effectiveness of the therapy sessions.

-At time of publish, BetterHelp has an average of 4.07 out of 5 stars on Better Business Bureau (BBB) from over 500 customer reviews.
+At time of publication, BetterHelp has an average of 4.1 out of 5 stars on Better Business Bureau (BBB) from over 500 customer reviews.
 It also has an A- rating from the site, which is based on the BBB’s opinion of the company’s reputation and trustworthiness.

-At time of publish, BetterHelp has a 4.5 out of 5 stars rating on Trustpilot from more than 6,000 customer reviews.
+At time of publication, BetterHelp has a 4.5 out of 5 stars rating on Trustpilot from more than 6,600 customer reviews.
 The reviews about BetterHelp’s services on Trustpilot are as positive and appreciative as the ones on BBB.